Project Pharos – Sector data and outcomes management system

 Planning for the data and outcomes management system was completed during WANADA’s comprehensive scoping project in 2019 and 2020, funded by the MHC.
 WANADA undertook extensive sector consultation to define requirements for the client management system and identify a preferred system vendor.

 The scoping project steering group, comprising WANADA member organisations, selected the preferred vendor for the data and outcomes management system.
 The system will support:

 - management of service user data;

 - organisation quality improvement;

 - reporting to the Alcohol and other Drug Treatment Services National Minimum Data Set; and

 The data and outcomes management system will be known as Pharos.
 Pharos was an ancient lighthouse in Alexandria.
 With connotations of illumination, knowledge, and guidance, it’s a fitting name for a data and outcomes management system that will inform service delivery planning and quality improvement processes.
 This name was selected by the project steering group following a sector competition.

-The scoping project is guided by a steering group comprised of WANADA member organisations that currently use SIMS.
+The implementation project is guided by a steering group comprising the eleven WANADA member organisations that will implement their own version of Pharos.